RealPolitiX/bfm-robust/README.md

 Companion repo for robustness specification in biomedical foundation models (BFMs)

 ## Robustness tests in existing BFMs
-We conducted the search of BFMs from a few existing GitHub repositories, review papers along with internet search.
-We selected a total of about 50 representative BFMs (mostly published in 2023-2024) in publication and preprints.
-We then collected the relevant information on the model name, developers, modality, domain, capabilities, and any robustness tests that have been described for the corresponding model.
+We carreid out the search of BFMs from a few existing GitHub repositories, review papers, and directly on the internet.
+We selected a total of about 50 representative BFMs (mostly published in 2023-2024) in publication and preprints, covering a broad range of biomedical domains.
+We then extracted the relevant information on the model name, developers, modality, domain, capabilities, and any robustness tests that have been described for the each model.
 The information is gathered [here](https://docs.google.com/spreadsheets/d/1i2Nj4xRwwnwCti14fFUopJvHaZQyDi6ycnmAAHAYTbA/edit?usp=sharing).
-Among the examined models, we break down the claimed robustness tests in the following.
+In the following, we break down the claimed robustness tests conducted for the BFMs.

 <span style="color:yellowgreen">32\%</span> &ensp; None<br>
 <span style="color:yellowgreen">32\%</span> &ensp; Evaluation on multiple existing datasets (including public datasets used for finetuning)<br>